Thursday, 29 June 2017

 Sunshine on Loch Insh

 Shortly after I finished my last post, James, Alison and Hugh arrived at the Loch Insh Watersports centre.
 They joined me on the balcony in the sunshine for a cup of coffee and we all enjoyed the views over the loch.
-It was so warm and pleasant that we chatted for ages before setting off in Alison's car to pick up our car from the other end of our route (our nifty two car arrangement meant that we could undertake a lengthy linear walk without having to retrace our steps).
+It was so warm and pleasant that we chatted for ages before setting off in Alison's car to pick up our car from the other end of our route (our nifty two car arrangement meant that we could undertake a lengthy linear walk without having to retrace our steps.)
 We had parked our car in the capacious car park of the Highland Folk Museum at Newtonmore in the morning.
 However we hadn't realised that the gates would be locked at closing time, so our car was trapped!
 It was not inaccessible however, as James and Alison were able to leap over the low wall to retrieve our shoes from the car boot.
 Hugh had a good go at working out the combination for the padlock on the gate!
 Luckily, just as we were resigned to returning to fetch it in the morning, the friendly manager arrived to set our car free!

 Back at the cottage Alison made us a delicious curry and a most enjoyable evening ensued at the roaring wood fire.

-Saturday 10 June 2017
+Saturday, 10 June 2017

 Lucky find

 I am blogging from the balcony of the lovely Loch Insh Watersports centre.
 I am enjoying a well deserved coffee after a goodly walk.
 It is hot and sunny and there are lots of paddle boarders and canoeists on the loch below me.
 It really is idyllic.
 James, Alison and Hugh are on their way to join me after a much longer walk - they are walking about 25 km on a section of the "East Highland Way", following a meandering route from Newtonmore via Kingussie to Loch Insh.
 It's a very pretty walk with trees, waterfalls, moorland and lots of birds such as red grouse and lapwings.
 We also saw horses with their beautiful little foals and sheep with their lambs, and lots of wild flowers.
-Speyside was in all of its summer glory.
+Speyside is in all of its summer glory.
 The reason that I diverged from the rest of the group after the first 10 km or so, is that my legs felt like lead today and (although nobody said so) I felt that I was slowing the pace considerably.
 So I had a wee rest at Insh Marshes car park after asking the others to walk on, and then walked along the road which was a more direct route.
 It was still a long way though, and I became quite footsore by walking on the tarmac, so I hitched a lift for the last 5 km.
+It's a very long time since I have done that!
 I still walked about 18 km though which is plenty for me.

 So when I got to the Watersports centre I was quite happy to sit outside on the grass and relax while waiting for the others, because I had brought no money with me to buy a drink.
+Or so I thought.
 Just on the off chance I searched my rucksack thoroughly, yielding the grand total of 15 pence from the lining.
 I also looked in my jacket pockets but I already knew that there was nothing there.
 And then I looked on the inside of the jacket and saw a little pocket beside the zip that I hadn't even remembered was there.
 I opened it - and there was a TEN POUND NOTE which I must have stashed there many months if not several years ago!
 It must have survived quite a few washings in its secret hiding place.
 Oh joy!
 What luck!
 I was delighted and immediately proceeded to the bar where I ordered my coffee and a piece of chocolate tiffin cake.

-Friday 9 June 2017
+Friday, 9 June 2017

 Election fatigue